Zen4All-nl/Zen-Cart-Multi-Store/README.md

 - Email templates per store
 - Product reviews per store
 - Shop Administrators can be given limitation, on which stores they may administor, including the configuration belonging to those stores.
+- Countries per store
+- Product main images per per stores, as wel as additonal, large medium and small images per store
+- Group pricing per store
 - and some I forgot to mention...

 Future enhancements.
-- Countries per store
+- ~~Countries per store~~
-- Product main images per per stores, as wel as additonal, large medium and small images per store
+- ~~Product main images per per stores, as wel as additonal, large medium and small images per store~~
 - Coupons per store
 - Add switch for optional sharing of customers between stores, and give customers the ability to buy from multiple stores at once.
-- ~~Add limitations to administrators, on which stores they may see/edit.~~
+- Taxes per store

 ## Demo
 Follow [this link](http://multistore.zen4all-dev.nl) to go to the demo site